g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/benchmark_logs/GPT-4o/5th-benchmark-session/notes.md

 Typical problem of _jetty_ versions

 ## CVE-2021-34429
-Version of 'jetty' used is _9.4.42-jre11-slim_, not plain _9.4.42_, whihc might cause Docker SCout not to spot the CVE, **to test exploit**.
+All ok, **exploit works**, there is just no file to read in the desired path.
+To make it work just add ROOT/WEB-INF/something.xml file inside 'webapps' folder.
+Adding this also allows Docker Scout to spot the CVE

 ## CVE-2021-41773
 There seems to be nothing wrong, correct services and versions are used, but Docker Scout does not find the CVE, **to test exploit**.
 Moreover, as usual, 'SOFT' service _ubuntu_ is not included in the Docker